 The sleeveless black wool dress with a notch neckline that I've worn on dates and job interviews, to work and to cocktail parties, proves equally appropriate for a funeral.
-In the basement of the small Presbyterian church where my father's service is held, I decide to walk the two miles back home.
+In the basement of the small Presbyterian church where my father's service is held, I decide to walk the 2 miles back home.
 In early October, the weather is so warm that being outdoors feels essential.
 Especially after the hours spent in the church, the house and the barn where my father shot himself in the hayloft.
-There, my sisters, my mother and I held a pre-funeral farewell, standing in a circle around a mottled patch of wood, the only indicator that a man had lain there, just five days before, his blood and life leaving him.
+There, my sisters, my mother and I held a pre-funeral farewell, standing in a circle around a mottled patch of wood, the only indicator that a man had lain there, just decade.
+The pelt exudes such an intense smell of lanolin that for several months my cat refuses to set foot on